HarrisonTotty/harrisontotty.github.io/_posts/2019-04-19-learning-rust-1.md

 # ... do something with the selected network profile ...
 ```

-Some things to take away with the above:
+Some things to take away from the above:

 1. Possible dialog choices are piped to *STDIN* of the program.